Where do the events take place?

 How far in advance will the Coaching Clinics become available?

-Registration for Clinics will become available on the Monday in advance of the Clinic.
+Registration for each round of Clinics will become available via your dashboard 7-10 days in advance of the Clinic weekend.

 How much will the Coaching Clinics cost?